charleskoffler/clprolf/docs/official/clprolf_off_doc_6_simu_multi_inh.md

 import org.simol.simolframework.java.Contracts;

-@Agent //If class role on the interface Teacher, here we have exactly the same role. public class TeacherClass extends PersonClass implements @Contracts Teacher {
+@Agent //If class role on the interface Teacher, here we have exactly the same role. public class TeacherClass extends @Nature PersonClass implements @Contracts Teacher {

 	//For usage without AssistantClass, or for giving the first role! public TeacherClass(String name, int age) {